Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Texas A&M and its opponents have combined for 58 points or more only one time this season.
+- Texas A&M and its opponents have combined for 57.5 points -- this matchup's over/under -- just once this season.

-- The combined points per game average of the two teams, 70.5, is 12.5 points greater than Friday's over/under.

-- This contest's over/under is 11.8 points greater than the 46.2 these two squads combine to allow per game this season.
+- Friday's over/under is 13 points lower than the two team's combined 70.5 points per game average.

+- The 46.2 combined points per game that these two squads have allowed this season are 11.3 fewer than the 57.5 total in this contest.

-- The Aggies and their opponents score an average of 51.2 points per game, 6.8 fewer than Friday's total.
+- Aggies games have an average total of 51.2 points this season, 6.3 fewer than Friday's over/under.

-- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 6.6 more than the set over/under in this contest.
+- The 57.5-point total for this game is 7.1 points below the 64.6 points per game average total in Demon Deacons games this season.

 Texas A&M Stats and Trends

-- Texas A&M has played 12 games, with six wins against the spread.
+- In Texas A&M's 12 games this year, it has six wins against the spread.

-- The Aggies have an against the spread record of 5-4 in their nine games when favored by 5 points or more so far this season.
+- The Aggies are 6-5 ATS when favored by 3.5 points or more this season.

-- Texas A&M's games this year have hit the over on four of 12 set point totals (33.3%).

-- The Aggies put up 29.3 points per game, comparable to the 30.3 per outing the Demon Deacons surrender.
+- The Aggies average 29.3 points per game, comparable to the 30.3 per matchup the Demon Deacons allow.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.